hahmed2-crypto/first_project/README.md

-This is my readme file that i cloned from online.
+Read file that i cloned to the terminal.